ved4a/NBA-Score-Predictor/README.md

 Given a list of All-Star NBA players from the past 4 years, the user can select 2 teams of 5 players of their choosing.
 This project then aims to predict the final score based on player-aggregated data.

+## Data Collection

+I'll be using data from the [NBA Players Dataset](https://www.kaggle.com/datasets/justinas/nba-players-data), created and maintained by Justinas Cirtautas on Kaggle.
+It was last updated 1 year ago to account for the 2022-2023 season.

 ## Data Aggregation:

 Typically, the averages of each statistic are calculated using the statistics of the previous _n_ games.
 In order to do this, however, several things must first be considered: